 Knowing how to effectively manage a team is essential to being an effective leader.
 The people skills you need to manage a team, drive productivity and maintain motivation and vision are key leadership skills.

-In 2015 MAD-HR gave ten tips on how to create the environment that is needed to generate successful teamwork: you can read those tips here.
+In 2015 MAD-HR gave ten tips on how to create the environment that is needed to generate successful teamwork: click here read those tips.

 Here are eight top tips on How to Effectively Manage a team: